paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 #### Key Operations
 This query identifies the first set of products ordered by each customer along with the date of these initial orders.

-* **WITH product_orders**: This Common Table Expression (CTE) is used as a temporary result set for further processing.
+* **WITH aggregated_orders**: This Common Table Expression (CTE) is used as a temporary result set for further processing.
 It aggregates products ordered by customers on each order date.
   * **INNER JOIN**: Pairs each sale with its respective product name.
   * **STRING_AGG(product_name, ', ')**: Concatenates the names of products ordered into a single string, separated by commas, for each order.
-We aggregate the products because at times multiple products were purchased on the same day, and we are not provided timestamps to determine the order of the sales.
+We aggregate the products because multiple products were often purchased on the same day, and we are not provided with timestamps to determine the order of those same-day sales.
   * **GROUP BY customer_id, order_date**: Organizes the data into groups for each combination of customer and order date to facilitate aggregation of product names.
+  *  **DENSE_RANK() OVER (PARTITION BY customer_id ORDER BY order_date ASC) AS order_rank**: Assigns a rank to each food order for a customer, based on the order date, with the earliest order getting the rank 1.
+The `PARTITION BY` clause ensures that this ranking is done separately for each customer.
-* **WHERE** Clause with Subquery: Filters the records to only include the earliest order for each customer.
-This is done using a subquery that selects the minimum `order_date` for each `customer_id` from the `product_orders` CTE.
+* **WHERE sales_order = 1**: Filters the `member_sales` CTE to only include the first order (rank 1) for each customer.

 ***